Themenbild Services der RTR

 + 24 Months

-24 months after the AI Act comes into force, all obligations apply in principle.
+24 months after the AI Act comes into force (as of 2.8.2026), all obligations apply in principle.
 This means that the requirements for high-risk AI systems in accordance with Annex III (but not Annex I) and AI systems with low and minimal risk must be complied with.
+Furthermore, AI regulatory sandboxes must be operational and the provisions on the right to lodge a complaint pursuant to Art.
+85 AIA as well as the right to an explanation of individual decision-making pursuant to Art.
+86 AIA apply.

 + 36 Months

-36 months after the AI Act comes into force, the requirements for high-risk AI systems in accordance with Annex I apply.
+36 months after the AI Act comes into force (as of 2.8.2027), the requirements for high-risk AI systems in accordance with Annex I apply.

 Deviating provisions for AI systems already on the market or in operation